lovesegfault/zuul/README.md

 * Pretty
     - zuul produces beautiful, readable output
 * Interoperable
-    - zuul can output in JSON and other formats
+    - zuul can output to JSON and other formats

 ## Non-goals